iarribas01/Roster_Generator/outline.md

 * possibly email the workers their roster for the week

 **Testing collaboration on GitHub**
-* comment below this if you can pull the changes
+~ Nimish: comment below this if you can pull the changes

 ~ Isa: woah this is pretty cool!